The First Three Sessions

 The First Session

 The first session's goal is to create a sense of "lift" throughout the body.
 The trunk can lengthen up and out of the pelvis, and legs can relax and have a sense of hanging from the pelvis.
-Some people appear to be jammed into the pelvic structure from both above and below.
+Some people appear to be jammed into the pelvis from both above and below.
 After the initial session, clients usually feel longer and experience freer movement in the pelvis.

 Want homework to practice between sessions?
 Check out the recommended reading on the Links page, and try these "Rolf Movement" Videos.
 These gentle exercises pair with each session in the series to help you integrate the work.
-You may do them prior to the session or after each session, and it's also fine to go through the Rolfing process without using them - it's just for those who want more!
+You may do them prior to the session or after each session, and it's also fine to go through the Rolfing process without using them - it's just for those who want more!More movement to support shoulder health and breathing:

 Scapula slides: an easy way to improve your shoulder stabilization.
 Do them at the wall or on the floor.

-Shoulder circles: from Qigong (focus on the first 90 seconds of this video)
+Shoulder circles: from Qigong (focus on the first 90 seconds of this video).

 Forearm self-care: In addition to these instructions, slowly twist your forearm as you apply pressure.